chrislarsen/docs/sdk/README.md

 gd.event('/some/event/name').subscribe([callback, context]);
 ```

-Whatever object you provide as the value of `context` in this format of `subscribe` will become the value of `this` when the callback is triggered by an event broadcast.
+The object you provide as the value of `context` will become the value of `this` when the callback is triggered by an event broadcast.
+If you choose the use the `subscribe(callback)` format instead, the context will be be global (ie. `window`).

-Even if a plugin reloads itself, the event names are constant, so you don't need to worry about memory leaks with the callbacks.
+Even when a plugin reloads itself, the event names stay constant, so you don't need to worry about memory leaks with the callbacks.
 Regardless, if you do want to unsubcribe a plugin, you can do so by calling the `unsubscribe` method:

 ```js
 gd.event('/some/event/name').subscribe(callback);